> Folk Music > Songs > Ae Fond Kiss

 Tan Yows sang Ae Fond Kiss, “a gentle ballad of forlorn love written by Robert Burns in 1791”, on their 2012 CD Undipped.

-Rachel Sermanni released Ae Fond Kiss in 2013 as a single.
+Rachel Sermanni sang Ae Fond Kiss on a January 2023 charity single.
 This track was also included in 2014 on the third edition of the anthology The Rough Guide to Scottish Music .

 Rod Paterson sang Ae Fond Kiss in 2014 on the Greentrax anthology Favourite Scottish Songs.
 The liner notes commented:

-Burns wrote this for ‘Clarinda” (Mrs McLehose) who was his mentor and patron.
+Burns wrote this for ‘Clarinda’ (Mrs McLehose) who was his mentor and patron.
 Their love was based on a meeting of minds and poetic sensibilities; chaste and bittersweet.
-Sung here by Rod Paterson, on of the great voices of our time.
+Sung here by Rod Paterson, one of the great voices of our time.

 Iona Fyfe sang Ae Fond Kiss in 2015 on her EP The First Sangs.